How to Insert Dates in Excel Automatically (4 Simple Tricks)

 While working with dates in Excel, we often have to insert a large number of dates as input.
 It is quite troublesome to sit down and insert so many dates manually.
 But with a few tricks in Excel, we can avoid this troublesome act and insert dates automatically.
 Today I will be showing how you can achieve that.

-How to Insert Dates in Excel Automatically: 4 Simple Tricks
+How to Insert Dates in Excel Automatically: 4 Methods

-1. The Basic Way to Insert and Format a Date in Excel
+Method 1 – The Most Basic Way to Insert and Format a Date in Excel

-• Let us have a look at this dataset.
-We have a list of the Names of Candidates for an upcoming interview in Rennata Group.
+• In the dataset below, we have a list of the Names of Candidates for an upcoming interview in Rennata Group.
 We have to insert dates for their interviews in the Interview Date column.

-• Here is a short reminder of how you can insert and format a date manually.
-Follow the steps below.
+• Here is how you can insert and format a date manually.

 Steps: